Repatriation

 i.
 Every repatriation is subject to payment of applicable taxes in India.

-iv.
+iii.
 If yearly limit of USD One Million is not utilized, then the same cannot be utilized in subsequent years.

-v.
+iv.
 There is no limit on the number of repatriation.
 However, total remittance should be within the limit of USD One Million during a particular Financial Year.
+Further remittances from NRO a/c to NRE a/c or overseas bank account can only be done through a single AD Bank in a particular Financial Year.

-vii.
+vi.
 Balance held in NRE a/c is freely repatriable without any limit.

-Updated 04/2024
+- Updated 04/2024